Case Study: How Demo Days Became an Online Vendor Showcase Superpower

 Rather than having an “expo hall” that runs alongside an existing education experience, what would happen if they created a dedicated online event experience for buyers?

-After all, in looking at the data of his online community, he could see that a good percentage of interactions were around buying and selling recommendations.
+After all, in looking at the data of his online community, he could see that a good percentage of questions and interactions were around buying and selling recommendations.
 This was a good indication that such an event would be well received by members.

 Flipping the script